withinJoel/LearnJava/Basics of SpringBoot/Springboot Packages.md

 * In addition to the application starters, the following starters can be used to add production ready features:
 ## spring-boot-starter-actuator

-* Starter for using Spring Boot’s Actuator which provides production ready features to help you monitor and manage your application
+* Starter for using Spring Boot’s Actuator which provides production ready features to help you monitor and manage your application.

-Finally, Spring Boot also includes the following starters that can be used if you want to exclude or swap specific technical facets:

 # Spring Boot technical starters
-Name	Description
+* Finally, Spring Boot also includes the following starters that can be used if you want to exclude or swap specific technical facets:
-spring-boot-starter-jetty
+## spring-boot-starter-jetty

-Starter for using Jetty as the embedded servlet container.
+* Starter for using Jetty as the embedded servlet container.
 An alternative to spring-boot-starter-tomcat

-spring-boot-starter-log4j2
+## spring-boot-starter-log4j2

-Starter for using Log4j2 for logging.
+* Starter for using Log4j2 for logging.
 An alternative to spring-boot-starter-logging

-spring-boot-starter-logging
+## spring-boot-starter-logging

-Starter for logging using Logback.
+* Starter for logging using Logback.
 Default logging starter

-spring-boot-starter-reactor-netty
+## spring-boot-starter-reactor-netty

-Starter for using Reactor Netty as the embedded reactive HTTP server.
+* Starter for using Reactor Netty as the embedded reactive HTTP server.

-spring-boot-starter-tomcat
+## spring-boot-starter-tomcat

-Starter for using Tomcat as the embedded servlet container.
+* Starter for using Tomcat as the embedded servlet container.
 Default servlet container starter used by spring-boot-starter-web

-spring-boot-starter-undertow
+## spring-boot-starter-undertow

-Starter for using Undertow as the embedded servlet container.
+* Starter for using Undertow as the embedded servlet container.
 An alternative to spring-boot-starter-tomcat